aio-libs/aiozipkin/README.rst

 Jaeger support
 --------------
-jaeger_ support zipkin_ span format as result it is possible to use *aiozipkin* with jaeger_ server:
+jaeger_ supports zipkin_ span format as result it is possible to use *aiozipkin* with jaeger_ server.
+You just need to specify *jaeger* server address and it should work out of the box.
+For more informations see tests.

 .. image:: https://raw.githubusercontent.com/aio-libs/aiozipkin/master/docs/jaeger.png
     :alt: jaeger ui animation